 Structure Height: The distance measured from the natural and undisturbed contour of the land surrounding the area of the structure to the top of it.
 When referring to a structure, the height shall be measured to the highest point of it.
-(Adopted 3/03)

-Substantial damage: means damage of any origin sustained by a structure whereby the cost of restoring the structure to it's before damaged condition would equal or exceed 50 percent of the market value of the structure before the damage occurred.
+Substantial damage: Means damage of any origin sustained by a structure whereby the cost of restoring the structure to its before damaged condition would equal or exceed 50 percent of the market value of the structure before the damage occurred.

-Substantial Improvement: means any combination of repairs, reconstruction, alteration, or improvements to a structure in which the cumulative cost equals or exceeds fifty percent of the market value of the structure.
-The market value of the structure should equal:
+Substantial Improvement: means any reconstruction, rehabilitation, addition, or other improvement of a structure, the cost of which equals or exceeds 50 percent of the market value of the structure before the "start of construction" of the improvement.
+This term includes structures which have incurred "substantial damage," regardless of the actual repair work performed.
+The term does not, however, include either:

-- a. the appraised value prior to the start of the initial repair or improvement, or - b.
-In the case of damage, the value of the structure prior to the damage occurring.

-For the purposes of this definition, "substantial improvement" is considered to occur when the first alteration of any wall, ceiling, floor, or other structural part of the building commences, whether or not that alteration affects the external dimensions of the structure.
-This term includes structures that have incurred substantial damage, regardless of actual repair work performed.
-The term does not, however, include any project for improvement of a structure required to comply with existing health, sanitary, or safety code specifications which are solely necessary to assure safe living conditions or any alteration of a "historic structure", provided that the alteration will not preclude the structure's continued designation as a "historic structure".
+- a.
+Any project for improvement of a structure to correct existing violations of state or local health, sanitary, or safety code specifications which have been identified by the local code enforcement official and which are the minimum necessary to assure safe living conditions; or - b.
+Any alteration of a "historic structure," provided that the alteration will not preclude the structure's continued designation as a "historic structure."

-Telecommunications facilities: shall mean any structure, antenna, tower, or other device, which provides commercial mobile wireless services, unlicensed wireless services, cellular phone services, specialized mobile radio communications (SMR), and personal communications service (PCS), and common carrier wireless exchange access services.
+Telecommunications facilities: Shall mean any structure, antenna, tower, or other device, which provides commercial mobile wireless services, unlicensed wireless services, cellular phone services, specialized mobile radio communications (SMR), and personal communications service (PCS), and common carrier wireless exchange access services.

-Tower: shall mean any structure that is designed and constructed primarily for the purpose of supporting one or more antennas, including lattice towers, guy towers, or monopole towers.
+Tower: Shall mean any structure that is designed and constructed primarily for the purpose of supporting one or more antennas, including lattice towers, guy towers, or monopole towers.
 The term includes radio and television transmission towers, common-carrier towers, cellular telephone towers, alternative tower structures and the like.

-View shed: shall mean any property from which the telecommunications facility can be seen.
+Viewshed: Shall mean any property from which the telecommunications facility can be seen.